mdelapenya/docker-go-sdk/RELEASING.md

 - Handles prerelease numbering with leading zeros
 - Writes the next version to a file in the build directory, located at `.github/scripts/.build/<module>-next-tag`

-### 2. Pre-Release Check
+### 2. Release Validation Checks
+Before creating any commits or tags, the release script performs the following validation checks:

+**Git Remote Validation:**
+- Verifies that the `origin` remote points to `git@github.com:docker/go-sdk.git` (or HTTPS equivalent)
+- Prevents accidentally pushing releases to forks or personal repositories
+- If validation fails, the script aborts immediately with instructions to fix the remote

+**Pre-Release Verification:**
-The `release-all` command automatically runs `check-pre-release` for all modules to verify:
+- The `release-all` command automatically runs `check-pre-release` for all modules
-- The `.github/scripts/.build` directory exists
+- Verifies the `.github/scripts/.build` directory exists
-- Each module has a corresponding `<module>-next-tag` file
+- Checks each module has a corresponding `<module>-next-tag` file
-- The version in the `<module>-next-tag` file matches the version in `<module>/version.go`
+- Validates the version in `<module>-next-tag` matches the version in `<module>/version.go`
 - If any checks fail, the release is aborted with an error message
+- Implemented in `.github/scripts/check-pre-release.sh`

-This check is implemented in `.github/scripts/check-pre-release.sh` and ensures that `pre-release-all` was completed successfully (with `DRY_RUN=false`) and that all version files are properly updated before proceeding with the release.
+- Ensures `pre-release-all` was completed successfully (with `DRY_RUN=false`)

 You can manually run the check for a specific module:
 ```bash